 The cornerstone of successful advocacy is building relationships with policymakers, such as calling, writing, and meeting with them, or inviting them to visit a local homeless program or shelter.

-This section describes some of the ongoing efforts to improve local, state, and federal policy affecting people experiencing homelessness and how you can get involved.
+Read up on some of AZCEH's ongoing efforts to improve local, state, and federal policy affecting people experiencing homelessness and how you can get involved.

-Created in 1988, the State Housing Trust Fund is a state resource devoted to addressing Arizona’s housing needs.
-The State Housing Trust Fund it is funded from the sale of unclaimed property, which is assets such as stocks, savings accounts, or real estate abandoned by the owner, often due to a death without a will.
+Created in 1988, the State Housing Trust Fund is our only state resource devoted to addressing Arizona’s housing needs.
+The State Housing Trust Fund is funded from the sale of unclaimed property, which is assets such as stocks, savings accounts, or real estate abandoned by the owner, often due to a death without a will.
 The Housing Trust Fund was initially funded by 35% of unclaimed property proceeds, and then increased to 55% to better address rural housing needs.
-Due to state budgetary constraints, in 2010 the Housing Trust Fund was capped at $2.5 million.

 • Homes for our most vulnerable populations: Created 250 apartments for those less fortunate including seniors, people with disabilities, and people who are experiencing homelessness